About the Project

 The Halifax Regional Municipality (HRM) is planning for an extension of the Almon Street bikeway to create a safe, comfortable, and convenient connection between Agricola Street and Isleville Street for active transportation users.

-Almon Street has been identified in the Active Transportation Priorities Plan as a desired connection for walking, rolling, and cycling, and is a priority connection in the Integrated Mobility Plan as part of HRM’s All Ages and Abilities (AAA) bicycle network.
+Almon Street has been identified in the Active Transportation Priorities Plan as a desired connection for walking, rolling, and cycling, and is a priority connection in the Integrated Mobility Plan as part of HRM’s All Ages and Abilities (AAA) Bicycle Network.
 Extending the bikeway will fill a gap in the active transportation network by connecting the recently completed Almon Street protected bikeways (which terminate at Agricola Street) to the Isleville Street local street bikeway.

 You can read more about previous work on Almon Street here: Almon Street Bike, and previous work on Isleville Street here: Isleville Intersection Upgrades and North End and West End AAA Bikeways, and current work on Northwood Terrace and Fuller Terrace here: North End Complete Streets Phase 2.

-Two concept design options have been developed for community feedback.
-Maps showing the concept option routes are below, while more detailed concept designs and posters can be found in the column to the right.
+Maps showing the concept option routes are below, while more detailed concept option designs and consultation boards (with the alternative routes explored) can be found in the column to the right.

 Concept Option 1 includes: